Savant Young: Mixed martial arts career

 Although his first professional bout was in 1998, in June 2006 Young decided he wanted to begin training mixed martial arts full-time.
 In February 2007 Young won his first fight in the International Fight League by defeating Ed West with a unanimous decision.
 Young compiled a 2-2 record with the IFL, and that gave him an opportunity to fight Takeshi Inoue at Shooto.
 Despite Inoue being heavily favored, Young pulled off the upset and beat him by unanimous decision.
 Young has stated that this win is the reason he was offered a fight contract with the new Affliction Clothing Promotion.
 Young fought at their first event, Affliction: Banned, losing by second-round armbar against UFC veteran Mark Hominick.

 Outside MMA

 While training part-time, Young worked in post-production at a video editing company, making the feats of others come alive on the screen.
-An avid video game player, Young has also had a lifelong fascination with cars, building and competing with them in street races while in high school.
+An avid video game player, Young has also had a fascination with cars, building and competing with them in street races while in high school.